-Results of Wisconsin's chaotic election to be made public Monday
+Biden wins chaotic Wisconsin primary as state election results begin to be released

 But Democrats said Republicans were primarily motivated to keep down turnout in the Supreme Court race, particularly in Democratic-dominated urban areas such as Milwaukee, where a lack of workers meant the closure of all but five of the city’s usual 180 polling places.

-Spurred by worries about health risks from voting in person, a record-high nearly 1.3 million absentee ballots were requested for the elections, state officials said.
-Some residents who requested absentee ballots said they never received them.

-The DNC called for Wisconsin’s next election, a special congressional race scheduled for May 12, to be entirely conducted by mail.
-State Democrats are urging the Republican-controlled legislature to guarantee every voter an absentee ballot well in advance of the election.

 All absentee ballots had to be hand-delivered or postmarked by last Tuesday and received by 4 p.m.
 CDT (2100 GMT) on Monday to be counted.
-Election results will start being released sometime after that on Monday, the Wisconsin Elections Commission said.

-The election turmoil overshadowed Wisconsin’s Democratic presidential primary between former Vice President Joe Biden and his last remaining rival at the time, U.S. Senator Bernie Sanders, in the race to pick a challenger to Trump for the Nov.
-3 election.

-Sanders dropped out on Wednesday, after the Wisconsin voting was finished, making Biden the presumptive Democratic nominee and rendering the primary result even less meaningful.
+The election turmoil overshadowed the Democratic presidential primary between Biden and Sanders, a U.S. senator from Vermont.
+Sanders dropped out the day after the Wisconsin voting was finished, and endorsed Biden on Monday.

-Reporting by John Whitesides in Washington; Editing by Peter Cooney and Tom Brown
+Reporting by John Whitesides in Washington; Editing by Peter Cooney